cqse/teamscale-profiler-dotnet/documentation/userguide.md

 require special care when trying to use backlashes since these are used as an escape character by YAML under certain circumstances.

+If both `executableName` and `executablePathRegex` are specified in a section, both must match for the section to be applied.

 The options under the `profiler` key are the same ones from the environment, except the `COR_PROFILER_` prefix must be omitted.
 Casing is irrelevant for these options.
 Additionally, you can use the `enabled` option to turn the profiler on or off.